-Best practices to follow while creating and using YouTube QR Codes
+Best practices to follow while creating and using QR Codes for YouTube videos

 Design and personalize your YouTube QR Code

-Make sure your YouTube QR Code isn’t just restricted to the usual square shape and black & white colour.
+Make sure your YouTube video QR Code isn’t just restricted to the usual square shape and black & white color.
 A well-designed custom QR Code can make it more appealing and generate a higher number of scans.